 Problem 3.
 Suppose Bob leaks his private decryption key d in RSA.
-Rather than generating a new modulus n, he decides to generate a new public encryption key e and a new private decryption key d.
+Rather than generating a new modulus n, he decides to generate a new encryption key e and decryption key d.
 Is this safe?

 Problem 4.
 Bob uses RSA to receive a single ciphertext b corresponding to the message a.
 Suppose that Eve can trick Bob into decrypting a single chosen ciphertext c which is not equal to b.
 Show how Eve can recover a.